Team Semantics and Dependence logic (TEAMDEP)

 • Logics of Dependence and Independence.
 A special issue of the Annals of Pure and Applied Logic, edited with Philip Scott and Fan Yang.
 Annals of Pure and Applied Logic 173(10), 2022.

 • Dimension in team semantics, with Lauri Hella and Kerkko Luosto.
-Abstract to appear in the Bulletin of Symbolic Logic.
-Full paper submitted to a journal.
+Mathematical Structures in Computer Science, vol. 34 (2024), 410-454.
 Available in arXiv.

-• Modular SAT-based techniques for reasoning tasks in team semantics, with Arnaud Durand and Juha Kontinen, to appear.
+• Modular SAT-based techniques for reasoning tasks in team semantics, with Arnaud Durand and Juha Kontinen, Journal of Computer and System Sciences vol. 146 (2024).
 Available in arXiv.

 • The strategic balance of games in logic.
 In: Samson Abramsky on Logic and Structure in Computer Science and Beyond (edited by Alessandra Palmigiano and Mehrnoosh Sadrzadeh), Volume 25 in the series "Outstanding Contributions to Logic", Springer, 2023. arXiv